Student Disability Accommodation Policy and Procedure

 - Requests for meal plan exceptions

 - Medical Withdrawals from one or more courses

 - Requests for Medical Underloads

 - Foreign Language Requirement substitution (discussed further below).

-The Director of Student Accessibility Services may be involved in these determinations and can answer questions or help address any ADA-related concerns that students may have.
+The Director of Student Accessibility Services, or designee, may be involved in these determinations and can answer questions or help address any ADA-related concerns that students may have.

 V. Procedure for Requesting Accommodations

 In order to receive an accommodation, a student (or applicant) must submit a request to the Office of Student Accessibility Services, by completing the online accommodation request form.
 The request must explain the need for the accommodation and may include a specific accommodation request.
 The request must be submitted with adequate time for it to be considered and a determination made.
 In most cases and as discussed further below, the student will need to provide evidence of his or her disability through documentation by a medical care provider.